hashicorp/terraform-provider-azurerm/website/docs/r/container_registry_cache_rule.html.markdown

 * `name` - (Required) Specifies the name of the Container Registry Cache Rule.
 Only Alphanumeric characters allowed.
 Changing this forces a new resource to be created.

-* `container_registry_id` - (Required) The ID of the container registry where the cache rule should apply.
+* `container_registry_id` - (Required) The ID of the Container Registry where the Cache Rule should apply.
 Changing this forces a new resource to be created.

 * `source_repo` - (Required) The name of the source repository path.
 Changing this forces a new resource to be created.

 * `target_repo` - (Required) The name of the new repository path to store artifacts.
 Changing this forces a new resource to be created.

-* `credential_set_id` - (Optional) The ARM resource ID of the credential store which is associated with the cache rule.
+* `credential_set_id` - (Optional) The ARM resource ID of the Credential Store which is associated with the Cache Rule.

 ## Attributes Reference